yutaplug/Aliucord/index.md

 **Notes:**
 - This method is used for core features that are not merged yet.
-- You can't use multiple .ZIPs at once, you'll need to decide which features you prefer.
+- You can't use multiple `.zip`'s at once, you'll need to decide which features you prefer.

 **How to use Aliucord from storage**